Initial Assessment for chronic pain, fatigue & invisible illness

 Your assessment is the starting point.
 It’s designed to be thorough, because short 20-minute consultations often miss the full picture, and you’ve likely already had several of those without lasting results.

-During the assessment, we take time to explore your symptoms, medical history, daily life, previous and current treatments, and your goals.
+We take time to explore your symptoms, medical history, daily life, previous and current treatments, and your goals.
 This allows me to build a clear understanding of your situation.
-From there, you and I work together to create a management plan that fits your needs.
+From there, you and I work together to create a management plan that fits your needs, grounded in movement, breathwork, and strategies that support your nervous system and energy levels.

 Second Consultation

-During our second consultation of the Initial Assessment Pathway I will outline potential treatment options and explain what support I can offer.
-My approach is movement-based, person-centred, and grounded in evidence and lived understanding.
-If needed, I will also suggest referrals to other professionals who can help.
+During our second consultation of the Initial Assessment Pathway I will outline potential management options and explain what support I can offer.
+My approach combines exercise-based physiotherapy, yoga, breathwork, nervous system regulation techniques, and evidence-informed care for people with chronic and invisible illness.
+Where needed, I can also suggest referrals to trusted professionals in related fields.

 Following Up